Catananche lutea: Leaves, stems

-Young plants above ground consist of a rosette with many linear to narrowly elliptic leaves with the widest point at, before or beyond midlength 3–27 cm long and ⅔–2 cm wide, with an entire margin or with a few widely distanced teeth, an acute or obtuse tip, and the base narrowing, pale green in color on both surfaces due to the pubescent hairs.
+Young plants above ground consist of a rosette with many linear to narrowly elliptic leaves with the widest point at, before or beyond midlength 3–27 cm long and 0.7–2 cm wide, with an entire margin or with a few widely distanced teeth, an acute or obtuse tip, and the base narrowing, pale green in color on both surfaces due to the pubescent hairs.
 Young plants produce seated, horizontally oriented cleistogamic flowerheads under the rosette leaves.
 Later, erect, weakly branched or unbranched flowering stems develop, which are covered in a white layer of pilose hairs.
 These stems carry few shorter pale green leaves which are increasingly smaller towards the top, at the foot of the branches.

 Flowerheads and florets

 The terminal branches of the stem are up to 20 cm long and mostly do not carry bracts.
 Two types of flowerhead (or capitula) occur: early – probably cleistogamous – subterranean flowerheads at the base under the rosette leaves, which have between one and three florets, and capitula on the stems, which have many florets.
-The papery whitish or beige bracts, sometimes with a dark midvein or base, surround each flowerhead and form a bell-shaped involucre of 1½–3 cm long, and ¾–1½ cm in diameter.
-The involucral bracts on the outside are egg-shaped, 4–5 mm long and about 2½ mm wide, while the inner ones are more narrow, 9–20 mm long and 3–6 mm wide, with a pointy or tapering tip.
+The papery whitish or beige bracts, sometimes with a dark midvein or base, surround each flowerhead and form a bell-shaped involucre of 1.5–3 cm long, and 0.75–1.5 cm in diameter.
+The involucral bracts on the outside are egg-shaped, 4–5 mm long and about 2.5 mm wide, while the inner ones are more narrow, 9–20 mm long and 3–6 mm wide, with a pointy or tapering tip.
 The common base of the florets (called receptacle) is set with bristles.
-The yellow corolla of the aerial ligulate florets is 1¼–1½ mm long, while the tube carries long, straight, soft hairs (or pilose).
+The yellow corolla of the aerial ligulate florets is 1.25–1.5 mm long, while the tube carries long, straight, soft hairs (or pilose).
 The tube that is formed by the five fused anthers is 2–3 mm long, the tip squared-off.